TaskHawk Systems

 Evidence model

-Before action The requested operation is evaluated against policy.
+Before action The requested operation is evaluated against policy, freshness, replay risk, and operating constraints.
 Failure, ambiguity, or missing verification closes to denial.

-At release A signed release token binds the decision to the request context, policy input, and verifier-visible metadata.
+At release A signed release token binds the decision to the request context, policy input, and reviewer-visible metadata.

 Afterward The decision is recorded in an append-only hash chain so a reviewer can check sequence integrity and tampering risk.